Event Recording

 The Woman Who Was Everything: The Correspondence of Victoria Ocampo, Count Keyserling and C G Jung.

-with Michelle Giroux, John Cleland and Tom McCamus.
+A Performed Reading with Michelle Giroux, John Cleland and Tom McCamus, directed by Richard Rose.

 Janet Malcolm observed that books of letters convey more and give a stronger sense of immediacy than biographies.
 What can be more thrilling than reading an intense correspondence, as if over the shoulders of the letter-writers?